Search & DNA Assistance

 - Adults who are donor conceived

-- Individuals with Misattributed Parentage (MPE): also referred to as Non-Parental Event (NPE), this term represents when someone learns that a parent is not a biological parent and can include late discovery adoptees, donor-conceived individuals, or someone who has a different biological father than the person on their birth certificate.
+- Individuals who have experienced a DNA discovery or Misattributed Parentage (MPE): also referred to as Non-Parental Event (NPE), this term represents when someone learns that a parent is not a biological parent and can include late discovery adoptees, donor-conceived individuals, or someone who has a different biological father than the person on their birth certificate.

 Benefits of Searching with Adoption Network